 Welcome to our weekly roundup, where we share what you need to know about the cybersecurity news and events that happened over the past few days.
-This week, learn about Trend Micro’s new XDR Center in India that will help solve data sovereignty issues.
-Also, read about 5G network software use being a top security issue for mobile networks and devices.
+This week, learn about a watering hole campaign Trend Micro dubbed ‘Operation Earth Kitsune’ that is spying on users’ systems through compromised websites.
+Also, read about how APT groups are threatening DDoS attacks against victims if they don’t send them bitcoin.

-Do you know the signs of a jackpotting ATM attack?
+What are your thoughts on the sanctions imposed by the government against cybercriminal groups or state-sponsored hackers?
 Share your thoughts in the comments below or follow me on Twitter to continue the conversation: @JonLClay.